 The Google knowledge graph plays a great role in enhancing search experience for Google users.
 To brands, it has a significant impact on online exposure.
 It shows important details about your brand, making it easier for potential customers to learn about your business products or services without visiting your website.

-Optimizing for Google’s knowledge graph can help you grow your brand by increasing organic traffic to your website.
+Optimizing for Google’s knowledge graph can help you grow your brand by improving organic traffic to your website.
 Any strategy that drives business growth is well worth the effort, so use the tips above to land the highly coveted spot in Google’s knowledge graph.